SmackyDahFrog/ConnectFourGame/README.md

-First attempt at a GUI Java game\n
+- First attempt at a GUI Java game
-Compile ConnectFour.java while having all the other files in the same directory
+- Compile ConnectFour.java while having all the other files in the same directory